Please click the link below to bring you to the appropriate section:

 - Do I have to become a registered pharmacy technician?

-The NL Pharmacy Board does not require that all “technicians” (i.e. pharmacy assistants) currently in the workforce become registered as a pharmacy technician; however, some employers may determine that this is the most appropriate path for their organization and require that some or all of their staff become registered.
+The NL Pharmacy Board does not require that all pharmacy support staff become registered pharmacy technicians; however, some employers may determine that this is the most appropriate path for their organization and require that some or all of their staff become registered.
 Regardless, the title of “pharmacy technician” is restricted under the Pharmacy Act, 2012 and therefore, those who choose not to register with the Board, or are unsuccessful in the process, will no longer be able to refer to themselves as pharmacy technicians and will have to use another title such as “pharmacy assistant”.